openkim/kim-tools/docs/source/tutorial_pipeline.rst

 =======================

 This is the file that specifies the inputs to your Test Driver.
 Each line is a JSON dictionary.
-Each line corresponds to a separate `KIM Test <https://openkim.org/doc/evaluation/kim-tests/>`_ that will be created using your Test Driver.
-The provided file contains the :ref:`doc.curated_tests`.
+Each line corresponds to a separate `KIM Test <https://openkim.org/doc/evaluation/kim-tests/>`_.

 .. literalinclude:: ../../examples/CrystalGenomeASEExample__TD_000000654321_000/test_generator.json
     :language: json